prrockzed/FinancialPortfolioAggregator/README.md

 **2. Tie-break rule: Account Aggregator (AA) data takes precedence**

-When an ISIN is found in both MF Central and AA, the AA record is used for:
+When an ISIN is found in both MF Central and AA, the AA record is used for current holdings value, units, and NAV.
-- Current holdings value (`currentValue`)
-- Units held (`closingUnits`)
-- NAV

 The MF Central record is flagged as a duplicate and excluded from net worth calculation.

+**3. Multi-user ISIN aggregation**

+In "All Users" mode, the same ISIN appears once per user in AA data (e.g. 7 entries for the same fund).
+The deduplication logic **sums** `current_value` across all user entries for the same ISIN before comparing against MF Central, preventing any single ISIN from being counted more than once in the final output.

-**3. Transaction-level dedup**
+**4. Transaction-level dedup**

 For the unified transaction history, MF transactions are deduped using the composite key:
 ```